Python-World/Python_and_the_Web/Scripts/Miscellaneous/Windows_Wallpaper_Changer/README.md

 ### How to run the script

 Step 1.
-If you wish to run the script in the Python IDLE, Launch the IDLE and open this file.
+If you wish to run the script in the Python IDLE, Launch the IDLE and open this file. </br>
 Step 2.
 Run the Script by pressing the F5 Key.

-If you are executing from the terminal:
+If you are executing from the terminal:</br>
 Step 1.
-Launch the CMD or any bash.
+Launch the CMD or any bash.</br>
 Step 2.
 Type 'python3 background.py' (Make Sure you are in the correct directory)